Dual certificates and efficient rational sum-of-squares decompositions for polynomial optimization over compact sets: Computing rigorously certified lower bounds with dual certificates

 \subsection{Computing optimal WSOS bounds}

-We now present an iterative method to compute the best WSOS lower bound for a given polynomial $\vt$.
+We now present an iterative method to compute \emph{the best WSOS lower bound} for a given polynomial $\vt$ along with a certificate for that bound.
 The pseudocode of the algorithm is shown in \mbox{Algorithm \ref{alg:Newton}}.
 After a high-level description of the method, we show that it converges linearly to the optimal WSOS bound below (\mbox{Theorem \ref{thm:linear-convergence}}).